LaboratoireMecaniqueLille/Braking_tribometer_command/doc/hardware.md

 gain: 250 µm/V

 One of them is mounted on the pad frame, the second is usually mounted on a comparator arm in front of the disc.
-The conditionner is the "Capacitec" black box on the left of the bench.
+The conditioner is the "Capacitec" black box on the left of the bench.
 These capacitive sensors can measure the distance to the facing metallic surface at up to 2.5mm.
 They have a very short response time and can measure the disc profile at full speed.
-They resist heat up to 800°C but are very sensitive to short circuits and must NOT touch any metallic surface when powered.
+They resist heat up to 800°C but are very sensitive to short circuits and must **not** touch any metallic surface when powered.
 Make sure the gap is large enough to avoid contact during the test and never manipulate this sensor without unplugging it.

 Other sensors
 -------------
 Of course, any sensor can be added for specific tests.
-High frequency acquisiton can be done on the Spectrum with a BNC cable and a voltage in a range between +/-50mV and +/- 10V.
+High frequency acquisition can be done on the Spectrum with a BNC cable and a voltage in a range between +/-50mV and +/- 10V.